Vladimir43565/Sizy/README.md

 Sizy – Disk Usage Analyzer

 Sizy is a simple Python app that scans a folder and lists the largest items inside.
-Works on Windows, macOS, and Linux.
-Free and open for everyone.
+Works on Windows, Free and open for everyone.

 Features
 Shows the top 10 largest files and folders in a folder.